 - In order to ensure that all inbound international students are available for clinics in a timely manner, KUMC requires that students stay at the International Accommodations.
 Please refer to the Accommodations page for more information.

 - Students must be available to arrive the Thursday prior to the module start date to allow sufficient time to register, contact the elective department, view the campus, and get settled into the living quarters.

-- Students must depart Kansas City on the last Saturday of the module in order to vacate the International House for new incoming students.
+- Students must depart Kansas City on the last Saturday morning of the module in order to vacate the International Accommodations for new incoming students.

 - If accepted, a student must provide proof of health, medical evacuation and repatriation insurances.
 Except where noted, all plans require a minimum coverage of 3 months.

 - Minimum of $250,000 per accident or illness

 - Maximum deductible of $100 per accident or illness